Layer 1

 See AI trainingTrain staff on phishing, MFA, passwords, browser habits, files, suspicious requests, and safe AI use in normal business work.

-See everyday trainingCommon risks
+See everyday trainingAI readiness

 Local businesses can get real value from AI, but the details matter: which tools are approved, what employees can paste, what customer data stays private, how output gets checked, and how email, computer, and account habits support the rollout.